Skip to main content

 Food handler training program

-Each person who prepares food for the business must complete a food safety training course to acquire an Oregon food handler card.
+Each person who prepares food for the business must complete a food safety training course.
 The test can be taken online for $10.

 Labeling How do you label cottage food products?